flueke/mvme/doc/sphinx/source/analysis.rst

 This operator produces an output array of size 1.

 .. autofigure:: images/analysis_op_IndexSelector.png
     :scale-latex: 80%

 .. _analysis-PreviousValue:

 Previous Value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Outputs the input value from the previous event.
+Outputs the input array from the previous event.
 Optionally outputs the last
 input that was valid.

+.. autofigure:: images/analysis_op_PreviousValue.png
+    :scale-latex: 80%

+.. autofigure:: images/analysis_op_PreviousValue_explanation.png

+    Behaviour of Previous Value over time.

+If *keepValid* is set the output will always contain the last valid input
+values.

 ..
 FIXME: Proper explanation here
+..
 Combine with the difference operator to calculate the distribution of change of a parameter.

-.. autofigure:: images/analysis_op_PreviousValue.png
-   :scale-latex: 80%

 .. _analysis-Difference: